 This growth has been driven by a number of factors, including a stable political environment, improved infrastructure, increased investment in human capital, and growth in key sectors such as agriculture, manufacturing, and tourism.

-However, despite the positive growth, Kenya still faces a number of economic and social challenges, including high levels of poverty, inequality, and unemployment, as well as inadequate access to basic services such as healthcare, education, and clean water.
+However, despite the positive growth, Kenya still faces several economic and social challenges, including high levels of poverty, inequality, and unemployment, as well as inadequate access to basic services such as healthcare, education, and clean water.
 These challenges need to be addressed if the country is to achieve sustainable and inclusive economic growth.

 In terms of potential opportunities, Kenya’s strategic location and natural resources present significant potential for growth in sectors such as agriculture, energy, tourism, and manufacturing.
 The country also has a young and dynamic population, which could provide a valuable resource for innovation and entrepreneurship.